whale1999/vrchat-api-tutorial/README.md

 ## Usage
 **First**, you need to set "USER_NAME"(VRChathat), "LOGIN_PASS"(VRChat), "SLACK_WEB_HOOK_URL"(Slack), and "DATABASE_URL(Postgres)" as environment variables on heroku console.

 **Next**, create a table to record the names of friends who are logged in at the moment and a table to record the names of friends you want to monitor.
-I use the table names "logged_friends" and "monitoring_friends".
+I use the table names "loggined_friends" and "monitoring_friends".
 This can be any name you want, but you will need to modify some of the code in app.py.